 If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.

-This article will discuss why this effect happens, and how it can be used to give you some relief from your suffering, as well as recommending the best value Tinnitus maskers – sleeping machines and earplugs
+This article will discuss why this effect happens, and how it can give you some relief from your suffering, and recommending the best value Tinnitus maskers – sleeping machines and earplugs

-When in a quiet place, for example, when trying to sleep, tinnitus maskers, which are devices designed to play sounds to mask tinnitus can be used to block the sounds, thus helping you to sleep.
-You can also get maskers that you wear like earplugs so that you can have the sound blocked while you are out and about
+When in a quiet place, for example, when trying to sleep, tinnitus maskers, which are devices designed to play sounds to mask tinnitus, can block the sounds, thus helping you to sleep.
+You can also get maskers you wear like earplugs so that you can have the sound blocked while you are out and about.

 These products are basically a speaker, with recorded noise stored on it.
-These noises tend to be white-noise, music or the sounds of nature, a beach, the forest, and babbling streams.
+These noises are white-noise, music or the sounds of nature, a beach, the forest, and babbling streams.
 When someone who suffers from tinnitus plays these sounds, they are usually at a level that will cover up or mask the ringing in the person’s ears.
-These devices are placed near the ear when relief is needed, or worn on the ears in some cases.
+These devices are placed near the ear when relief is needed, or worn on the ears sometimes.

 The volume of the ringing in the sufferer’s head is called the sensation level (SL).
 When you are using a tinnitus masking machine, the volume of the noise made needs to be slightly higher than the suffers sensation level.
 The loudness of the tinnitus is then reduced.
 The sounds produced are more relaxing than the high-pitched ringing heard by most sufferers.